IQSS/dataverse/doc/Import Datasets survey.md

 * `CreateDatasetCommand` Creates a dataset and a dataset version.
 Functionality supports harvest and migration as well as normal creation, so the logic is quite complex and long.
 Serious code duplication with `CreateDatasetVersionCommand`.
 Might be able to re-use it altogether here (pending JPA issues with created ids etc. But should be able to work.)
     - Has a more detailed constraint violation report.
     -  TODO: break, consolidate, tidy, remove duplications.
+* `UpdateDatasetCommand` Updates the edit version of a dataset.
+May delete files as well.
+Can create a persistent ID.
+Seems rather outdated, as it mentions only EZID.
 * `DataFile`, `Dataset`, `DatasetVersion`: Cleanup as we go (some deprecated methods can be removed).

 ## DOI / Persistent Identifier